Guidelines and Rules

 9. Entries to be submitted by web transfer (preferred).
 Alternatively NZ entries may be sent on a flash drive which will not be returned unless a stamped, self-addresses return envelope is supplied.
 Overseas entries may send a non returnable CD.

-Flash drives and CD’s must be clearly labelled with the author’s name, titles of all Audio Visuals, and if they are to be played on Windows or Apple Mac.
+Flash drives and CD’s must be clearly labelled with the author’s name and titles of all Audio Visuals.

 10. A jpg/jpeg image which is representative of each AV is to be included with each entry.
 Images will be used for publicity related to the Tauranga AV Salon and in the catalogue.
 Images which are not used will be destroyed.
 The required size of the jpg/jpeg image is, maximum of 1920 px on the horizontal side by a maximum of 1200 px on the vertical side, resolution 72 dpi and a maximum file size of 2.5MB (2056 kb).